 In her youth, Margaret Marion never considered becoming a social worker.

-But in reality, Marion could not have been better suited to the job.
+But in reality, Margaret could not have been better suited to the job.
 As a teenager she worked with the Black Caucus Foundation as a youth ambassador.
 She and her fellow ambassadors would go to tobacco vendors and gas stations around her native Detroit to conduct annual compliance checks with the Youth Tobacco Act.
-They would attempt to buy cigarettes, and document the vendors that sold to them without asking for identification.
+They would attempt to buy cigarettes and document the vendors that sold to them without asking for identification.
 They wrote reports that resulted in the citations of non-compliant vendors.
 And in true social service fashion, they would return six months later, in disguises, to determine if there had been any changes for the better.

-“I think our goal was a 12 percent improvement in the number of businesses selling tobacco to young people,” Marion notes.
+“I think our goal was a 12 percent improvement in the number of businesses selling tobacco to young people,” Margaret notes.
 “I think we came in just under that, but it was good to see the change.”

-After growing up in neighborhoods devastated by substance abuse, Marion arrived at the University of Chicago in 2008 as an undergraduate English major.
+After growing up in neighborhoods devastated by substance abuse, Margaret arrived at the University of Chicago in 2008 as an undergraduate English major.
 She switched to a human development major in hope of finding her studies more personally meaningful.
-Many of her readings for class, plus her volunteer work at the University Community Service Center, changed Marion’s view of social workers and opened the door to a fulfilling career.
+Many of her readings for class, plus her volunteer work at the University Community Service Center, changed Margaret’s view of social workers and opened the door to a fulfilling career.
 Soon she began investigating graduate programs in social work, and quickly decided on SSA because it offers a core curriculum that allows students to become familiar with the history of the profession, current theories and approaches, and its direction for the future.
 Also, the opportunity to take classes in policy and other related areas is something that was not available in many of the competing programs.

-“The hardest decision I had to make when I was applying for the AB/AM program was whether to become an administrative or clinical student,” Marion says.
+“The hardest decision I had to make when I was applying for the AB/AM program was whether to become an administrative or clinical student,” Margaret says.
 “I understood that whichever track I chose, I would still have room to pursue classes in the other track that fit in with my academic and professional goals.
 Ultimately, I chose clinical because of its concentration in alcohol and substance abuse.”

-Marion completed her second-year field placement in the counseling office of United Neighborhood Association Major P. Hector Garcia MD Charter School in Archer Heights.
+During her time at SSA, Margaret completed her second-year field placement in the counseling office of United Neighborhood Association Major P. Hector Garcia MD Charter School in Archer Heights.